-The Kissinger Seminar on American Grand Strategy is a new undergraduate course offering from the Henry A. Kissinger Center for Global Affairs at the Johns Hopkins School of Advanced International Studies (SAIS).
+The Kissinger Seminar on American Grand Strategy is an undergraduate course offering from the Henry A. Kissinger Center for Global Affairs at the Johns Hopkins School of Advanced International Studies (SAIS).

 Enrollment is at the discretion of the instructors and space in the course is limited.
 To apply, email the following to KissingerCenter@jhu.edu:

 - A one-page résumé

 - A one-page personal statement on why you want to take the class and how it contributes to your professional interests

 - A writing sample of less than 10 pages

 The Kissinger Center U.S. Foreign Policy Essay Prize is given to one Johns Hopkins University undergraduate each year.
 The prize rewards the best paper written on U.S. foreign policy and America’s role in the world, broadly defined.

 - Papers will be evaluated on their originality, the quality of analysis, clarity of exposition, and the significance of their conclusions/recommendations.